psydeolite/ap-final/README.md

 Mariya Gedrich and Rabia Akhtar Period 2

-This project includes a Synthesizer, there are 5 types of instruments you can play using the keyboard.
+This project includes a Synthesizer.
+There are 5 types of instruments you can play using the keyboard.
+You can record, play, and save what you do in .midi files.

 Installation
 ==========